Gina Navoa Svarovsky

 Svarovsky, G. N., & Shaffer, D. W. (2007).
 SodaConstructing knowledge through exploratoids.
 Journal of Research in Science Teaching, 44(1), 133-153.

-Dr. Svarovsky is an Assistant Professor of Practice at the University of Notre Dame Center for STEM Education.
+Dr. Svarovsky is an Associate Professor of Practice at the University of Notre Dame Center for STEM Education.
 For over a decade, she has been interested in how young people learn science and engineering in both formal and informal learning environments.
 Specifically, her research interests are focused on exploring how youth from traditionally underrepresented populations in engineering are able to develop engineering skills, knowledge, and ways of thinking as a result of participating in a variety of learning experiences.
 Dr. Svarovsky also holds a joint appointment in the College of Engineering at Notre Dame and teaches in the First-year engineering program.